Note: The links below will

 more than it is on the ground!).

-07 November 2000 - The are getting a visit from a supply ship in a couple of weeks.
+07 November 2000 - The space station crew are getting a visit from a supply ship in a couple of weeks.
 NASA reports:

 Making the Space Station Home Sweet Home